Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 {
     "Vite": {
         "Server": {
-            // Enable the automatic start of the Vite Dev Server.
+            // Enable the automatic start of the Vite Development Server.
 The default value is false.
             "AutoRun": true,
-            // The port where the Vite Dev Server will be running.
+            // The port where the Vite Development Server will be running.
 The default value is 5173.
             "Port": 5174,
-            // If true, the middleware will use HTTPS to connect to the Vite Dev Server.
+            // If true, the middleware will use HTTPS to connect to the Vite Development Server.
 The default value is false.
             "UseHttps": false,
         }
     }